Part 1 – What your membership provides

 - Members should notify MDDUS as soon as reasonably possible of any claims or circumstances that might give rise to claims made against them.

-- Members must not take any steps to settle or compromise any claim in respect of which indemnity from MDDUS is or may be sought without the written consent of MDDUS or its solicitors.
+- Members must not take any steps to settle or compromise any claim in respect of which indemnity from MDDUS is or may be sought without the written consent of MDDUS or its legal advisers.

-- The benefits of membership, including indemnity, may be withdrawn if a member declines to accept the advice proffered by MDDUS or its solicitors or counsel.
-Members are required to cooperate fully in every respect with MDDUS and its solicitors.
+- The benefits of membership, including indemnity, may be withdrawn if a member declines to accept the advice proffered by MDDUS or its legal advisers.
+Members are required to cooperate fully in every respect with MDDUS and its legal advisers.

-- Members must not hold membership with any other medical or dental defence organisation or have insurance where equivalent MDDUS cover is available.
+- Members must not hold membership with any other medical or dental defence organisation or have insurance where equivalent MDDUS cover is available, unless with MDDUS written agreement.

 An application for membership cannot be submitted more than 60 days before the date from which membership is to commence.

-Under no circumstances will an applicant be allowed to backdate cover prior to the date the first request to join is made.
+MDDUS will not ordinarily permit an applicant to backdate membership prior to the date on which the first request to join is made.

 Cover on joining

-Most membership applications are successful however some are declined because they fail to meet the approval criteria.
+Most membership applications are successful but applicants should be aware that some may be declined because they fail to meet the approval criteria.
 Click here for notes on completing MDDUS application forms.
-In the event of a membership application being declined, cover will be provided from the later of the date the application was received or the requested start date for cover until five working days after the posting of the rejection by MDDUS.
+Protection can ordinarily only be provided from the date of acceptance into membership.

 MDDUS reserves the right to decline applications for membership on the basis of previous claims, complaints, disciplinary action, GMC/GDC action or for any other reason.
 If MDDUS discovers or decides any response in an application for membership which MDDUS considers to be material is inaccurate in any respect, MDDUS may, at its absolute discretion, declare that membership, and therefore access to indemnity, to be void from the outset and to have no effect.

-MDDUS specialises in the separate legal jurisdictions that exist within Scotland, England, Wales, Northern Ireland, the Channel Islands and the Isle of Man and does not offer indemnity outside of these jurisdictions, save in respect of Good Samaritan acts as outlined in Part 1.4 above.
+MDDUS specialises in the separate legal jurisdictions that exist within Scotland, England, Wales, Northern Ireland, the Channel Islands and the Isle of Man and does not offer indemnity outside of these jurisdictions, save in respect of Good Samaritan acts as outlined in Part 1.4 above or as otherwise agreed.
 If a member working in a training grade post plans to go abroad to work and eventually return to the UK, he or she can remain with MDDUS free of charge as an overseas associate for up to two years but without any of the benefits of membership.

 An annual subscription renewal notice is normally sent out by MDDUS 28 days before the subscription is due and states the renewal date and amount due.
 In order to provide continuous cover, a subscription should be paid promptly.
-If no payment is received after two reminders and a final notice, membership, and therefore indemnity, will be terminated on the renewal date.
-All persons or bodies whose membership has so lapsed are subject to the completion of a new application form that will be the subject of MDDUS’s normal approval process.
+If no payment is received, or other method of payment established, after two reminders and a final notice, membership will be terminated on the renewal date.
+All persons or bodies whose membership has so lapsed are subject to the completion of a new application form that will be the subject of MDDUS’s normal approval and underwriting process.

 If a member is involved in more than one specialty, the specialty with the highest risk band should be selected.

-Refunds will be issued to members on maternity/ paternity leave for unused portions of membership, and up to three months retrospectively, if MDDUS is notified of the maternity/paternity leave after its commencement.
+Refunds will be issued to members on maternity/ paternity leave for unused portions of the membership year, and up to three months retrospectively, if MDDUS is notified of the maternity/paternity leave after its commencement.
 The benefits of worldwide Good Samaritan cover continue whilst on maternity/paternity leave.
-This category is available after one full year of active membership with MDDUS.
+This benefit is available after one full year of active membership with MDDUS.

 Change of membership category